-Even assuming all of XimpleWare's factual allegations to be true, the allegations do not give rise to a claim for relief against Ameriprise for patent infringement, because, as XimpleWare openly concedes, its code was open source software freely available and licensed for the public to use. "[W]e have made it clear that any patent must be licensed for everyone's free use or not licensed at all."
-Dkt.
-No. 1-1, Complaint, Exhibit 1.
-An express license such as this is a defense to patent infringement, and for this reason alone, XimpleWare's complaint should be dismissed.
+XimpleWare was quite right.
+Because the software Ameriprise received was used only by Ameriprise, and not distributed outside Ameriprise, it cannot be liable for patent infringement.
+An express license such as the GPL is a defense to patent infringement, and for this reason alone, XimpleWare's Amended Complaint should be dismissed.
 See Carborundum Co. v.
 Molten Metal Equip.
 Innovations, 72 F.3d 872, 878 (Fed.
 Cir.
 1995); Innovus Prime, LLC v.
-Panasonic Corp., 2013 WL 3354390, at \5 (N.D.
+Panasonic Corp., 2013 WL 3354390, at 5 (N.D.
 Cal.
 2013) ("A patent license agreement is in essence nothing more than a promise by the licensor not to sue the licensee.") (citing TransCore, LLC v.
 Electric Transaction Consultants Corporation, 563 F.3d 271, 276 (Fed.
 Cir.
 2009)).

 Under the terms of the GPL, Ameriprise was and is a licensed user of the XimpleWare software, for two independent reasons.
 First, Ameriprise is itself a member of the general public to whom the GPL license extends.
 The GPL licenses any member of the public that uses the licensed software.
 Dkt.
 No. 1-1, at p.
 1, Preamble ("[T]he GNU General Public License is intended to guarantee your freedom to share and change free software-to make sure the software is free for all its users.").
 Second, Ameriprise became a licensed user of XimpleWare software when it received the software from Versata that integrates the XimpleWare software.
 Pursuant to Section 4 of the GPL, Ameriprise is thus a licensed user and retains its rights under the GPL, regardless of whether Versata should lose its rights.
 Id. at p.
-3, ¶ 4.
+3, \P 4.

 As a licensed user, Ameriprise is entitled freely to use the XimpleWare software.
 Importantly, the GPL's grant of a patent license to the public covering the use of the software is not contingent on being a party to the GPL or on complying with its obligations.
 In marked contrast, the rights to copy, modify, sublicense, and distribute the software are all contingent on precise compliance with the terms of the GPL, and are terminated in the event of non-compliance.
 Dkt.
 No. 1-1, Complaint, Exhibit 1, section 4 ("You may not copy, modify, sublicense, or distribute the Program except as expressly provided under this License.
 Any attempt to otherwise copy, modify, sublicense, or distribute the Program is void, and will automatically terminate your rights under this license.")
 The drafters of the GPL (and XimpleWare, who freely chose to adopt this license) clearly intended to make a licensee's rights to "copy, modify, sublicense, and distribute" software contingent on compliance with the terms of the GPL.
 Just as clearly, they did not make use of the software contingent on compliance.
 Under the terms of the GPL, Ameriprise was thus permitted unrestricted use of the XimpleWare software.